Enjoy Day 1

 💡 There's lot more Primitives we didn't cover here, feel free to take a look!

-We just use unsafe mutate because static mut can be mutate and access by any function at anytime globally so that make sense to make as unsafe.
-But no worry! we won't do that again until we really need it.
+We (rarely) use unsafe mutate because static mut can be mutate and access by any function at anytime globally so that make sense to make as unsafe.

 We will need both &strand String for entire our Rust journey.
-You will know when and which to use it later.
-Let's just use it for now.
+You will know the other fancy type of string in Rust later.

 fn main() {

-// 😱 You can try uncomment 👇 this to experience an error `value borrowed here after move`.
+// 😱 You can try uncomment 👇 this to see an error.

 // println!("foo_string:{foo_string}");